-Tapestries became a popular form of artwork in the 14th century, however there are examples of tapestries from much earlier in the Middle ages.
+Simply put, a tapestry is a decorated carpet.
+While this may not seem like a flattering definition, let’s speak plainly.
+That said, many tapestries are, in fact, beautiful pieces of artwork.
+Tapestries became a popular form of artwork in the 14th century.
+However, there are examples of tapestries from much earlier in the Middle Ages.

-Tapestries are made of wool, silk, and silver & gold thread.
-By using these textile products, the images take on a beautiful quality in not only their shine from the metals but also from the fabrics used.
-The most obvious purpose of Tapestries was for their ornamentation value.
-Tapestry makers were highly prized and on many occasions would make more money than painters.
+Tapestries are made of wool, silk, and silver and gold thread.
+By using these textile materials, the images take on a beautiful quality due to the shine from the metals and the fabrics used.
+The most obvious purpose of tapestries was their ornamental value.
+Tapestry makers were highly sought after and, on many occasions, would make more money than painters.

-However, besides their beautiful ornamentation value, there was also a much more practical purpose.
-Their purpose was also to warm up rooms.
-In the early middle ages, these tapestries would have been housed in drafty, old stone castles.
-By putting this “rug” on the wall, it allowed the heat to be trapped in its fabric and therefore warm up a room.
+Besides their beautiful ornamental value, however, there was also a much more practical purpose.
+They were also used to warm up rooms.
+In the Early Middle Ages, these tapestries would have adorned the walls of drafty, old stone castles.
+By hanging this “rug” on the wall, it allowed the heat to be trapped in the fabric and therefore warmed up the room.

-In our case in the Sistine Chapel, The tapestries absorbed the heat from the braziers that burned in the chapel.
-This is why today when you enter the Vatican Museums, it is one of the only rooms with air conditioning!
+In our case in the Sistine Chapel, the tapestries absorbed the heat from the braziers that burned in the chapel.
+This is why when you enter the Vatican Museums today, it is one of the only rooms with air conditioning.

 Popular Rome Tours

-You can’t miss the Gallery of Tapestries when you visit the Vatican Museums!
-The reason is that in order to visit the Sistine Chapel you have to pass through this gallery.
-It is sandwiched between the Gallery of the Candelabra and Gallery of the Maps.
+You can’t miss the Gallery of Tapestries when you visit the Vatican Museums.
+Literally—you have to pass through it to visit the Sistine Chapel.
+It’s sandwiched between the Gallery of the Candelabra and Gallery of Maps.

 This impressive hallway is 245 feet long.
 It houses large tapestries on both walls down the entire hallway.
-On the left wall are tapestries that were designed by the hand of the painter Raphael and commissioned by Pope Clement VII (Pope 1523-1534).
-These designs were called cartoons.
-These cartoons were then sent up north to Belgium where there were master tapestry makers.
+On the left wall, there are tapestries designed by the hand of the painter Raphael and commissioned by Pope Clement VII (Pope 1523-1534).
+These designs were called cartoons, which were then sent up north to Belgium to master tapestry makers.
 These particular tapestries were designed by the Flemish artist Pieter van Aelst.

-What tapestries will you see in the Gallery of Tapestries
+What To See in the Gallery of Tapestries

 The Gallery of Tapestries possesses beautiful tapestries on both right and left walls.
 On the right wall are tapestries commissioned by Pope Urban VIII (Pope from 1623-1644).
-These tapestries are literally stories about his life as pope and honestly not as interesting as the ones on the left, therefore we will stay focused on the left wall tapestries.
+These tapestries are literally stories about his life as pope and, honestly, not as interesting as the ones on the left.
+So, we’ll stay focused on the left-wall tapestries.

 Before you leave the room, remember to look up as you walk through as well.
 There are a series of very impressive trompe l’oeil paintings executed on the vault back in 1789.

-The tapestries on the left wall are also famous because the designs for them were created by the famous painter Raphael.
+The tapestries on the left wall are also famous because their designs were created by the famous painter Raphael.
 Once he made the drawings, he sent them to Brussels for the final preparation.
-Unfortunately, as even the historian and architect Giorgio Vasari claims, “Raphael met several initial difficulties while preparing his project”.
+Unfortunately, as even the historian and architect Giorgio Vasari claims, “Raphael met several initial difficulties while preparing his project.”

-First of all, Raffaello had to proceed from the bottom to the top to draw the cartoon when he usually drew starting from the top.
+First of all, Raphael had to proceed from the bottom to the top to draw the cartoon when he would usually draw starting from the top.
 This is due to the fact that his designs would be reversed during the weaving process.
-In Belgium, they used low-warp looms which produce a reverse image of the original design.
+In Belgium, they used low-warp looms, which produce a reverse image of the original design.